 For an employee seeking their first eighteen (18) hours of credit towards their initial Professional Certification, the District will advance up to one thousand dollars (\$1000) per District semester, with a maximum of three hundred dollars (\$300) per credit hour.
 Such credit hours must meet state requirements for the certificate.
 Upon submission of proof of registration for graduate coursework, the District will provide a tuition reimbursement to the employee.
-If the employee does not submit a transcript to Human Resources, per the timelines below, showing successful completion of the course, the employee's pay will be reduced by the entire amount of tuition advanced; such reduction will be made over an interval of five (5) consecutive pay periods, when possible.
+If the employee does not submit a transcript to Human Resources, per the timelines below, showing successful completion of the course, the employee's pay will be reduced by the entire amount of tuition advanced; such reduction will be made over an interval of five (5)

+consecutive pay periods, when possible.
 Upon submission of proof of an Incomplete credit due to extenuating circumstances beyond the employee's control, the District will extend the deadline for submission through the next reimbursement cycle.

 Each employee who earns additional credit, after August 28, 2011, at an NCATE or NASDTEC accredited college or university, or State Continuing Education Clock Hours (SCECH)/ or comparable Continuing Education Units (CEU) for ancillary professions not provided by the District, shall be reimbursed the sum of up to one hundred fifty dollars (\$150) per credit hour, or up to twenty-five dollars (\$25) per SCECHs/CEUs, for each additional hour or unit earned.
 The total sum to be paid for additional credit hours and/or units - including any reimbursed credits from paragraph 1 - shall not exceed four thousand six hundred dollars (\$4,600).
-Credit hours earned must be a part of a program designed to achieve a higher degree, or must be taken in a field of study directly related to the employee's assignment, or must be approved by the Superintendent.
+Credit hours earned must be a part of a program designed to achieve a higher degree or must be taken in a field of study directly related to the employee's assignment or must be approved by the Superintendent.
 An official transcript of semester hour credits or SCECHs/CEUs earned from the granting institution shall be submitted to Human Resources.
-For an official transcript submitted by January 31, reimbursement shall be paid no later than the end of October.
+For an official transcript submitted by January 31, reimbursement shall be paid no later than the end of Pebruary.
+For an official transcript submitted by September 30, reimbursement shall be paid no later than the end of October.